Sunday 24th November 2024

 All shortlisted films will be screened at the 12th Winter Warmer festival, Nano Nagle Place, Cork while being streamed live via our website festival stage, Vimeo, Facebook and YouTube channels.
 30 films were chosen from 174 submissions received from 144 filmmakers in 29 countries.
 The 2024 shortlist represents 15 countries: Australia, Austria, Bulgaria, Canada, Finland, France, Germany, Ireland, Japan, The Netherlands, New Zealand, Norway, Spain, UK and USA.

-This year’s judges Colm Scully and Paul Casey, will select one winner to receive the Ó Bhéal award for best poetry-film, designed by glass artist Michael Ray.
-The winner will be announced directly after the shortlist screenings at Ó Bhéal’s 2024 Winter Warmer festival.
+This year’s judges Colm Scully and Paul Casey, selected one winner to receive the Ó Bhéal award for best poetry-film, designed by glass artist Michael Ray.
+The winner was announced directly after the shortlist screenings at Ó Bhéal’s 2024 Winter Warmer festival.

 Sunday 24th November @ 11.00am |